MiriamT/learn-react/README.md

 - Git / CICD with Github
 - Design System experience with Material UI

-## Demo Site Requirements
+## Demo App Features

-Build a web app that features a home page, a todo list, and a chat room.
+This tutorial will walk you through building a web app that features a home page, a todo list, and a chat room.

 - Set up a new React app with Git and Create React App
 - Use Material UI components for consistent design